sloanster4000/Scripts_and_files/README.md

 # bash_files
-Group of bash files for daily use
+Group of scripts and config files for daily reference